Oak setts installation guide

 Drainage

-Oak Setts are naturally frost resistant but if the sand base does not drain properly, there is a risk that there will be insufficient expansion space between the joints, therefore causing the sand base to swell or rise, purchasing the paving upwards.
+Oak Setts are naturally frost resistant but if the base does not drain properly, there is a risk that there will be insufficient expansion space between the joints, therefore causing the sand base to swell or rise, pushing the paving upwards.
 This phenomenon is known as frost heaving.
-Poor permeability of the sand base may also cause thawing issue resulting in water collecting in the sand layer and creating 'swamping' or quick sand.
+Using a relatively coarse free-draining 3–6 mm grit bedding layer is beneficial in frost-prone conditions because good drainage helps reduce the risk of frost-heave — the three primary contributing factors are: (1) frost-susceptible soil, (2) a supply of water, and (3) freezing temperatures.

 Pointing

-Oak Setts should be installed with a minimum of 3mm and a maximum of 10mm joints.
-Once the Oak Setts have been installed, all left over material should be removed from the surface and the kiln-dried sand, stone dust or 1-3mm washed grit swept into the joints before use.
-Do not use a hardening or curing pointing product with Oak Setts as this will not allow the natural weathering process of fine timber.
-It is important that a loose and free drainage substrate is used to allow maximum permeability and the normal movement of timber throughout its lifespan.
-A periodic top up of the pointing substrate will be required as necessary.
+Oak Setts should be installed with a minimum of 5mm and a maximum of 10mm joints.
+Once the Oak Setts have been installed, all left over material should be removed from the surface and 1-3mm washed grit swept into the joints before use.
+Do not use a hardening or curing pointing product with Oak Setts as this will not allow the natural weathering process of green timber.
+It is important that a loose and free draining substrate is used to allow maximum permeability and the normal movement of timber throughout its lifespan.

 Finishing